-Modeled after the highly successful National Academies “Keck Futures Initiative,” this program aims to help propel research and scholarship beyond the ordinary by nurturing interdisciplinary ideas or methodologies.
-This grant supports interdisciplinary research and scholarship proposals that originate from new interdisciplinary groups with the goal of promoting research and scholarship beyond existing initiatives and developing new ideas to a point where they are competitive for external funding and scholarly sources.
-Proposals may be for up to two years for a maximum of $250,000 each.
-It is anticipated that two grants will be awarded.
+Modeled after the highly successful National Academies “Keck Futures Initiative,” this grant supports interdisciplinary proposals from new groups with the goal of promoting research and scholarship beyond existing initiatives and developing new ideas to a point where they are competitive for external funding and scholarly sources.

 In addition to the OVPR, other University offices offer funding to UMN faculty and researchers.
 To see a broader list of these opportunities, visit our Intramural Funding Opportunities page.